 As a global leader in heart valve therapy, Medtronic recently announced the FDA approval of its Evolut PRO+ System.
 This clearance provides a new form of treatment for patients suffering from symptomatic severe aortic stenosis with a low risk of surgical mortality.

-Register to receive a free Minimally Invasive Spine Surgery Market Analysis, Size and Trends Report synopsis and brochure.
+Register to receive a free TAVR Market Report Suite for the US 2020-2026 synopsis

 The Evolut PRO+ TAVR System has also launched in the U.S. since it received FDA approval.
 “As TAVR becomes a preferred treatment option for more patients with severe aortic stenosis, it’s critically important to have valve technology available that keeps pace with the evolution of the therapy,” said Mathew R. Williams, M.D., director of the Heart Valve Program at the NYU Langone Health in New York City.